turboboy215/TT2MID/README.md

 This tool converts music from Game Boy and Game Boy Color games using Tiertex's sound engine to MIDI format.

 It works with ROM images.
 To use it, you must specify the name of the ROM followed by the number of the bank containing the sound data (in hex).
+To use the "old mode" which fixes World Cup USA '94, additionally use the flag "O" after the bank number.

 Examples:
 * TT2MID "Toy Story (E) [!].gb" 20